swim-mer/postman-api/README.md

 Create a REST API in Python 3.
 The user logs in using basic HTTP authentication to acquire a user token.
 The user provides the token in the request header to access protected pages.

 ## Flask Installation on Mac:
-Create virtual environment called flask, inside of root directory of cloned repository:
+Create virtual environment called flask, inside root directory of cloned repository:
 - `$ python3 -m venv flask` for Python 3.3+

 Activate environment: